Abdus-Salam-Khan/Differential-gene-expression-analysis/README.md

 3. Run the script step by step.
 4. Enjoy

-# If you need help or support ask me
+# If you need any help or support ask me!
 khan_salam@hotmail.com